EU Pay Transparency Directive Italy: A Compliance Guide

 Italy is the only EU member state to combine pay transparency with a formal certification reward system.
 The Gender Equality Certification (Certificazione della Parità di Genere), operated through the Italian Ministry of Labour and Social Policies, offers material financial incentives.

-Companies that obtain the certification reportedly receive:
+Companies that obtain the certification receive:

 Up to 1% reduction in social security contributions (capped at €50,000 per year)